Adobe-Consulting-Services/acs-aem-commons/RELEASING.md

 ## Prerequistes

 * You must have commit rights on this repository.

+## GHA based Process

+## Manual pre-release steps

+1. Add a new heading to the CHANGELOG.md file with the release number and today's date.
+Change the link for the Unreleased changes.
+See https://github.com/Adobe-Consulting-Services/acs-aem-commons/commit/9a3f6e44870b8d5be353f7dd6fd6cf0d47a872fd for an example.
+Commit and push this change.

+2. If this is a minor release, create two new Milestones in GitHub -- one for the next minor release and one for the first patch release.
+For example, if you are releasing 3.18.0, create 3.20.0 and 3.18.2.

+3. If this is a patch release, create a new Milestone in GitHub for the next patch release.
+For example, if you are releasing 3.18.2, create 3.18.4.

+4. Close the current milestone in GitHub issues.

+5. Make sure that the issues and pull requests are associated with the proper milestone -- anything open for the current release should be moved to the next release, either minor or patch depending on the nature of the issue.

+## Automated release

+One can trigger the release from GitHub Actions with the workflow [Release to GitHub and Maven Central](https://github.com/Adobe-Consulting-Services/acs-aem-commons/actions/workflows/release.yml).

+This requires the following parameters

+1. Release version: The version the new release version should have.
+The SNAPSHOT version in the master branch will be automatically set to same version with `<patch>` being incremented by one and ending with `-SNAPSHOT`.
+2. Email Release Manager: An email address associated with the release commits to the Git repository.
+You can use the [GitHub noreply address](https://docs.github.com/en/account-and-profile/reference/email-addresses-reference#your-noreply-email-address).
+3. A personal access token used for performing the write operations on the Git repository.
+Set it up in [Personal access tokens (classic)](https://github.com/settings/tokens). *[Fine-granied personal access tokens](https://github.com/settings/personal-access-tokens)* require approval from the repository admin (only <https://github.com/davidjgonzalez> at the moment) while classic ones have the repository access as the underlying user and don't require approval.

+It uses a PGP key and Sonatype Central Portal credentials stored in the repository secrets.
+The release process will perform the following steps:

+1. executes both [`release:prepare`](https://maven.apache.org/maven-release/maven-release-plugin/prepare-mojo.html) and [`release:perform`](https://maven.apache.org/maven-release/maven-release-plugin/perform-mojo.html) on the master branch
+2. uses [Njord](https://maveniverse.eu/docs/njord/) to deploy the generated release artifacts to Central Portal (with `autoPublish` being set to `true`, i.e. no additional steps required before artifacts are pushed to Maven Central).
+3. creates a new [GitHub release](https://github.com/Adobe-Consulting-Services/acs-aem-commons/releases) as draft

+## Manual post-release steps

+The following manual steps need to be performed afterwardsL:

+1. Review and publish the draft [release notes](https://github.com/Adobe-Consulting-Services/acs-aem-commons/releases)
+1. Add a release announcement (and any other docs) to the [documentation site](https://github.com/Adobe-Consulting-Services/adobe-consulting-services.github.io).
+At least update [`version` in acs-aem-commons.yml](https://github.com/Adobe-Consulting-Services/adobe-consulting-services.github.io/blob/master/_data/acs-aem-commons.yml).
+1. If this is a minor release, check out the release tag and run the script `copy-javadoc.sh` to update the JavaDoc on the documentation site.
+Commit and push the changes the script makes.
+Note: This script assumes you have the docs site checked out in a directory called `adobe-consulting-services.github.io`

+## Manual Process (Legacy)

 * You must have an account at [Sonatype's Central Portal][central-portal] with deploy rights for namespace/groupId `com.adobe.acs`.

 ### Setup